Global Readiness and International Programs

 Established in 1979 as the Center for International Understanding, Go Global NC is a public service program of the University of North Carolina System committed to helping North Carolinians live and work effectively with people of all cultures.
 Its unique blend of global education includes short-term immersion programs abroad, coupled with study and training in North Carolina.
-The Center works primarily with policy leaders and educators, providing them with the experiences and tools necessary to guide their communities and the state through changes associated with an increasingly interdependent world.
+Go Global works primarily with policy leaders and educators, providing them with the experiences and tools necessary to guide their communities and the state through changes associated with an increasingly interdependent world.

 The University Council on International Programs (UCIP)

-Consists of Senior International Officers from each of the constituent UNC institutions, the Vice President for International Engagement and representatives from affiliated organizations that support international efforts.
+The University Council on International Programs consists of Senior International Officers from each of the constituent UNC System institutions, the Vice President for International Engagement and representatives from affiliated organizations that support international efforts.
 The Chair of the UCIP is appointed by the Senior Vice President for External Affairs, from among the Senior International Officers of the 17 campuses and serves with the approval from the campus Provost.
 The UCIP meets regularly to advance the international agenda across the University and encourage inter-institutional programs, outreach, and communication.
 The mission of UCIP is to advise the President, through the Senior Vice President for External Affairs, on international matters and on policies influencing the support and operation of international programs, and to coordinate the University's diverse international efforts to meet the growing needs for global readiness in international education, research, and service.